SysPoe/train-wiki/docs/Train-Spotting/Best-Lines.md

 ## Gold Coast / Airport line

-NGR's most of the day, with IMU's at peak times.
-You may get like 3 IMU's a day, so not exactly common and most probably no EMU's.
+NGRs most of the day, with IMUs at peak times.
+You may get like 3 IMUs a day, so not exactly common and most probably no EMUs.

 ## Beenleigh / Ferny Grove

-NGR's are prohibited on Ferny Grove line because Gathorne Station is so curved that the guard who has to positioned at the back on NGR's can't see all the way around the platform.
-Because Beenleigh is Ferny Grove's pair, it does not get NGR's either.
-Thus, mostly IMU's / SMU's will appear on the line, with EMU's sometiems on Ferny Grove.
+NGRs are prohibited on Ferny Grove line because Gathorne Station is so curved that the guard who has to positioned at the back on NGRs can't see all the way around the platform.
+Because Beenleigh is Ferny Grove's pair, it does not get NGRs either.
+Thus, mostly IMUs / SMUs will appear on the line, with EMUs sometiems on Ferny Grove.

 ## Redcliffe Peninsula / Springfield Line:

-NGR's are common on the Redcliffe Peninsula / Springfield Line because of the large amount of stabling at Kippa Ring, as well as at Wulkuraka/Redbank.
-However, there are rarely EMU's on it when it's not an NGR.
+NGRs are common on the Redcliffe Peninsula / Springfield Line because of the large amount of stabling at Kippa Ring, as well as at Wulkuraka/Redbank.
+However, there are rarely EMUs on it when it's not an NGR.

 ## Rosewood

-NGR's are not allowed west of Ipswich, so there is mostly IMU's, SMU's, and EMU's on the Rosewood line.
+NGRs are not allowed west of Ipswich, so there is mostly IMUs, SMUs, and EMUs on the Rosewood line.

 ## Ipswich / Caboolture / Nambour
-Mainly SMU's and IMU's but some NGR's.
+Mainly SMUs and IMUs but some NGRs.

 ## Gympie North